Ms Rachel Atkinson

 Ms Vanessa Summers

-Vanessa has a long history of involvement with the Gold Coast Aboriginal and Torres Strait Islander community, first working for the sector in administration roles in the 1990’s.
-Thirteen (13) years ago Vanessa commenced on the frontline in the child protection field as Child Protection Worker for the Recognised Entity and has gone on to attain formal qualifications in child protection, business management, governance, counselling and Graduate Certificate in Human Services.
+Vanessa has a long history of involvement with the Gold Coast Aboriginal and Torres Strait Islander community, first working for the sector in administration roles in the 1990s.
+Over 13 years ago, Vanessa commenced her first role on the frontline in the child protection field as a Child Protection Worker for the Recognised Entity.
+From there, she went on to attain formal qualifications in child protection, business management, governance, counselling and a Graduate Certificate in Human Services.

 Ms Tamara Creamer